 - REITs are liquid assets and therefore easily exchanged for value, unlike the ownership over specific real estate which takes time and money to divest.

-- REIT funding is not exclusive upon the investors but can enter into loans and contract debt to raise funds for its future investments.
+- REIT funding is not exclusive for the investors but can enter into loans and contract debt to raise funds for its future investments.

 - REITs provide more stability compared to other equity investments because of the asset being invested in.

-- REITs provide higher returns on investment compared to market appreciation of value over owned property.
+- REITs provide higher returns on investment compared to market appreciation of value over an owned property.